francofantillo/Swizzler/README.md

 This is a framework used for documenting HTTP traffic.
 Every time a request is made it will print it to the console, and also log it in a JSON file in the devices documents folder.

+If you'd like to regenerate the xcframework follow the steps below.
+To simply had the existing cxframeowrk in this repo, jump to the "Adding Framework to a Project" section.

 ## Commands For Generating XC Framework:

 Navigate to the directory of the projects and enter these commands in terminal.